ayanworks/polygon-did-registry-contract/README.md

 - `updateDIDDoc(address, string)` : The method updateDID is included in contract, which will facilitate the controller, and only the controller of the did, to update the document if need arises.
 Though the Polygon DID method, defines how the DID doc is defined as per standards, and that can be resolved.

-- `deleteDIDDoc(address)` : The method deleteDID is included in the contract, that only the controller of DID can access, to delete a particular DID from ledger.

 - `getDIDDoc(address)` : The method getDID helps to resolve the DID document.

 - `transferOwnership(address)` : The method transferOwnership, helps in transferring the ownership of contract to a new owner.
 Only the current owner can access this function.

 - `getOwner()` : the method getOwner helps one to fetch the current owner of the contract.

-- `getTotalNumberOfDIDs()` : the method getTotalNumberOfDIDs helps one to fetch the total number of DIDs ever written on Polygon Ledger, with the number of currently active DIDs.

-- `getTotalNumberOfDeletedDIDs()`: the method getTotalNumberOfDeletedDIDs helps one fetch the total number of DIDs deleted from Polygon Ledger.

-- `getDIDDOcByIndex(uint256)` : The method getDIDDOcByIndex helps,to resolve DID document by index.
+- `addResource(address, string, string)` : The addResource method allows the controller of a DID to add a linked resource to the DID document.
+This method ensures that only authorized controllers can add resources by requiring the caller to be the controller of the DID.

+- `getResource(address, string)` : The getResource method fetches a specific linked resource from the blockchain that is associated with a given DID document.

+- `getAllResources(address)` : The getAllResources method retrieves all resources linked to a specific DID document.
+This provides a comprehensive list of all resources associated with a given DID.

 ## Example ethers code